Harjun751/ETI-Ooper/README.md

 ## Docker Compose

+For the docker-compose file to work, it requires 'trip.sql', 'passenger.sql', and 'driver.sql'.
+View the bind mound location in the docker-compose file to put the files in the correct directory, or change where they point to by default.
+(If you're cloning the repo and running the docker-compose, there'll be no issue.)

-1. Run docker-compose up -d
+1. Run docker-compose -f ".\docker-compose-multistage-image.yml" up -d
 2. Go to http://localhost:8080 to access the application